 Our entire way of communication has changed.
 And our personal messages take up a bigger share than our in-person communications.
 Like it or not, our world is becoming more Internet-based and more global.
 So not only are we able to use our phones to communicate, but the potential number of people we can message is wildly beyond what we’ve ever experienced as humans in real life.

-If the government and authorities were to have access to our messages in this day and age, it would likely be equivalent to having our offices, schools, social activities, and all personal and work-related conversations under surveillance and/or at risk for backdoor hackers.
+If the government and authorities were to have access to our messages in this day and age, it would likely be equivalent to having our offices, schools, social activities, and all personal, financial and work-related conversations under surveillance and/or at risk for backdoor hackers.
 Certainly, this is not the policy of a free country.

 The problems with banning E2EE

 In the US, the Department of Justice and the FBI agree that being able to catch criminals and terrorists outweighs these risks.
-But other agencies, such as the State Department and the Department of Commerce do not agree.
+But other agencies, such as the State Department and the Department of Commerce do not always agree.
 Their viewpoint is that opening these backdoors could have major economic, security and diplomatic consequences.
 Interestingly, all of these agencies have a unique understanding due to the urgency of encrypting their own sensitive data.

 Why you can’t really ban end to end encryption